4d/docs/website/translated_docs/pt/FormObjects/pictureButton_overview.md

 - [Switch continuously on clicks](properties_Animation.md#switch-continuously-on-clicks)
 - [Use Last Frame as Disabled](properties_Animation.md#use-last-frame-as-disabled)
 - [Use Last frame as disabled](properties_Animation.md#use-last-frame-as-disabled)
-> The [associated variable](properties_Object.md#variable-or-expression) of the picture button returns the index number, in the thumbnail table, of the current picture displayed.
+> [Use Last frame as disabled](properties_Animation.md#use-last-frame-as-disabled) > The [associated variable](properties_Object.md#variable-or-expression) of the picture button returns the index number, in the thumbnail table, of the current picture displayed.
 The numbering of pictures in the table begins with 0.

 ## Supported Properties